An outdoor pond is an excellent habitat for painted turtles. BUT, you need to get a few things right to make it work. Here’s what you need.

 The great thing about having a larger pond is that it is much easier to entertain your turtle with fish.
 In general, fish are not exactly healthy for turtles to eat but in a larger pond, they will be very difficult for your turtle to catch.

 On that note, be careful of adding koi to your pond because if they are small, they may eventually end up in your turtle’s belly as an expensive snack!
+To learn more, check out my article on What to Feed Turtles in a Pond?

 - Outdoor ponds are in my opinion the overall best type of environment for a captive painted turtle.